Mariners vs. Orioles Player Props Betting Odds

 France Stats

-- France has 77 hits with 21 doubles, seven home runs, 18 walks and 33 RBI.
-He's also stolen one base.
+- France has collected 80 hits with 21 doubles, seven home runs and 19 walks.
+He has driven in 34 runs with one stolen base.

-- France hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .158 with a home run, a walk and an RBI.
+- France hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .278 with a home run, two walks and two RBI.

 France Recent Games